alexharri/website/posts/ascii-rendering.md

 [word_embedding]: https://en.wikipedia.org/wiki/Word_embedding

 I started writing this ASCII renderer to see if the idea of using a vector to capture the shape of characters would work at all.
 That approach turned out to work very well, but the initial prototype was terribly slow -- I only got single-digit FPS on my iPhone.
 To get the ASCII renderer running at a smooth $60$ FPS on mobile required a lot of optimization work.
-I describe some of that optimization work in the appendixes on [character lookup performance](#character-lookup-performance) and [GPU acceleration](#appendix-gpu-acceleration) below.
+I describe some of that optimization work in the appendices on [character lookup performance](#character-lookup-performance) and [GPU acceleration](#appendix-gpu-acceleration) below.

-My colleagues, after reading a draft of this post, suggested _many_ alternative to the approaches I described in this post.
-For example: why not make the sampling vector $3 \times 3$?
+My colleagues, after reading a draft of this post, suggested _many_ alternatives to the approaches I described in this post.
+For example, why not make the sampling vector $3 \times 3$?
 That would capture the shape of `T` far better -- just look how `T`'s stem falls between the two sampling circles in each row:

 <AsciiScene alphabet="default" showGrid fontSize={150} rows={1.4} cols={1.4} hideSpaces showSamplingCircles>
   {"T"}
 </AsciiScene>

 And yeah, he's right!
 A $3 \times 3$ layout would certainly capture it better.
-They also suggested many alternatives approaches to the contrast enhancement methods I described, but I won't explore those in this post.
+They also suggested many alternative approaches to the contrast enhancement methods I described, but I won't explore those in this post.

 It's really fun how large the solution space to the problem of ASCII rendering is.
 There are so, so many approaches and trade-offs to explore.
 I imagine you probably thought of a few yourself while reading this post!

 <SmallNote label="">One dimension I intentionally did not explore was using different colors or lightnesses for the ASCII characters themselves.
-This is for many reasons, but the two primary ones are that 1) it would have expanded the scope of this post too much and 2) it's just a different effect, and I personally don't like the look.<br /></SmallNote>
+This is for many reasons, but the two primary ones are that 1) it would have expanded the scope of this post too much, and 2) it's just a different effect, and I personally don't like the look.<br /></SmallNote>

-At the time of writing these final words, around $6$ months have elapsed since I started working on this.
+At the time of writing these final words, around $6$ months have elapsed since I started working on this post.
 This has been my longest writing process to date.
 Much of that can be explained by the birth of my now $4$-month-old daughter.
 I've needed to be a lot more intentional about finding time to write -- and disciplined when spending it.
 I intend to write some smaller posts next.
 Let's see if I manage to stick to that promise.

 Thanks for reading!
 And huge thanks to [Gunnlaugur Þór Briem][gulli] and [Eiríkur Fannar Torfason][eirikur] for reading and providing feedback on a draft of this post.